Anu-techy/Preprocessing-Data-using-Power-BI/README.md

 # Financial-Analysis-using-Power-BI

-2. Data Modelling
-3. Data Cleaning
-4. Data Exploration
-5. Data Analysis
-6. Data Visualization
-7. Model Building (if applicable)
-8.vInterpret Results
-9. Communicate Findings
-10. Monitor & Maintain (if needed)

 **Aim**

 To preprocess and transform the data for creating interactive dashboards that cater to the Finance, Sales, Marketing, and Supply Chain teams, enabling deeper analysis, insights generation, and informed decision-making.

-**Steps**

-1. Data Collection
-2. Data cleaning
-3. To create a Dim_date table (date, month, fiscal_year columns for all the transactions in fact_sales_monthly)
-4. Data validation against Bench mark numbers to make sure that the data is loaded correctly for further transformations.
-5. Building fact_actual_estimates table
-6. Data Modelling
-7.

-To Build a dashboard in Power BI for Comprehensive Financial Analysis

 **Description**